 The month before my family and I relocated to Atlanta, I preached four Sundays in a row at the church I was pastoring.
 On each of those four Sundays, I was approached by a different drug dealer.
 After every sermon, one of them wanted to talk to me about their need for Jesus.
 I invited them to go to the church library with me so that we could further discuss Jesus’ call to faith and repentance.
-During the third conversation, with the third drug dealer, on that third Sunday, I finally had to ask—why they he approached me?
+During the third conversation, with the third drug dealer, on that third Sunday, I finally had to ask—why had they approached me?

 He said that drug dealers from the previous two weeks had told him about a pastor who communicated God’s truth in ways people from the street could understand.
 They’d said this pastor knew how to connect sinners to Jesus.
 My jaw dropped, and tears began to flow.
 The young man looked at me and said he knew the life transformation he desired would be impossible unless he first embraced Jesus.
 I walked him through the truth of the gospel, and he made a profession of faith.
 After this conversation, I challenged him to flush the drugs that he was going to sell down the toilet.
 The young man said he would—which meant his supplier would be coming after him.
 He asked me to pray for God’s protection over him.
 He had been selling drugs for so long and knew too much; leaving this line of work would be an immediate death sentence.
 That was also a motivation for embracing Jesus—he knew death could be around the corner.
 I invested the next few weeks in researching job leads and housing arrangements for some of the former drug dealers in need.